jkeefe/newmark-design-development/THE_NOTES.md

 Before we move on, we need to put your google sheet's ID in the code!

 - Click over to the spreadsheet we were building
-- Find the Google Sheet ID in the URL.
+- Find the Google Sheet ID in the sheet's URL.
 It'll be a long string of characters between two `/`, like `1zPE0LQU2gQdrKaaD4mmm7oyW1JjSSqRbXA0Ypn_uGGx`
 - Copy that
 - Click back to the script-building tab and paste it in the code in place of `YOUR_SHEET_ID` (but keep the quote marks).